Rockvole/indoor-air-quality-dashboard/foobot/README.md

 2. To fill in the graphs you can run the request_readings.py file

-3. Create ascript to run each day and collect readings automatically.
+3. Create a script to run each day and collect readings automatically.

 # Examples